(*) The General Conditions for “Events on board” can be viewed at www.grimaldi-lines.com at the bottom of the trip program page.

-If a passenger checks-in with an accompanying animal not scheduled in the ticket, the port agent shall proceed as follows:
+If a passenger checks in with an animal indicated on the ticket, the port agent will proceed as follows:

 Visually impaired passengers may travel with their guide dog, in accordance with the national (Law No. 376 of 25 August 1988), international and EU regulations (Article 11.5 of Regulation (EU) No. 1177/2010), at no extra cost.

-The guide dog can travel in the cabin togheter with the passenger.
+The guide dog can travel in the cabin together with the passenger.
 The presence of the guide dog must be reported at the time of embarkation.

-Where a disabled person or person with reduced mobility is accompanied by recognised assistance dog, that dog shall be accomodated togheter with that person, provided that the carrier, travel agent or tour operator is notified in accordance with applicable national rules on the carriage of recognised assistance dogs on board passenger ship, where such rules exist.
+Where a disabled person or person with reduced mobility is accompanied by a recognised assistance dog, that dog shall be accommodated together with that person, provided that the carrier, travel agent or tour operator is notified in accordance with applicable national rules on the carriage of recognised assistance dogs on board passenger ships, where such rules exist.

 Cancellations must be notified in writing to the Carrier’s office, either directly or through the Travel Agency.